smoonem/adventure_works_task/README.md

 - Temp tables
 - CTE

-If needed I would create covering Index for better performanse
+If needed I would create covering Index for better performanse.

-Since this is the fist time that I am using Jupyter Notebook and Python, I've used simple groupby logic to get what I need.
+Since this is the **fist** time that I am using Jupyter Notebook and Python, I've used simple groupby logic to get what I need for this task.